Reviewed by: HU Medical Review Board | Last reviewed: January 2023 | Last updated: February 2023

-Biguanides are a class of drugs used to treat people with type 2 diabetes (T2D).
-They work by reducing the amount of glucose produced by your liver.
-This helps lower your blood sugar.
+Biguanides are a class of drugs used to treat people with type 2 diabetes.
+These drugs work by reducing the amount of glucose produced by the liver.
+This helps lower blood sugar.1,2

-Only 1 biguanide is currently used to treat T2D: metformin.
-Metformin is often the first treatment for T2D because of its effectiveness, safety, and low cost.
-Before taking metformin, tell your doctor about your full medical history.
-Ask them about what side effects to expect.
+Only 1 biguanide is currently used to treat type 2 diabetes: metformin.
+Metformin is often the first treatment for type 2 diabetes because of its effectiveness, safety, and low cost.1,2

 How do biguanides work?

-In people with T2D, 2 problems affect how the body uses sugar (glucose).
-First, the pancreas does not produce enough insulin (a hormone that regulates sugar movement).
-Second, your cells do not respond well to insulin and take in less sugar.
+In people with diabetes, 2 problems affect how the body uses sugar (glucose).
+First, the pancreas does not produce enough insulin (a hormone that regulates sugar processing).
+Second, the cells do not respond well to insulin and take in less sugar.
 This often leads to high blood sugar (hyperglycemia).1

 Biguanides work by reducing the amount of glucose produced by your liver.
 This improves how sensitive your body is to insulin.
 Your body can then use insulin better.
 Biguanides also seem to reduce food intake and body weight, which may help reduce blood sugar.
-Some data suggest that biguanides lower the risk of certain heart problems and cancers.2-4
+Some data suggests that biguanides lower the risk of certain heart problems and cancers.2,3

-The only biguanide prescribed to treat T2D is currently metformin.
-It is sold under several brand names, including:5
+The only biguanide currently prescribed to treat type 2 diabetes is metformin.
+It is sold under several brand names, including:4

 - Riomet ER™